Directorate of Military Intelligence (United Kingdom): Sections

-Two MI section-names remain in common use, MI5 and MI6, in most part due to their use in spy fiction and the news media.
+Two MI section-names remain in common use, MI5 and MI6, partly due to their use in spy fiction and the news media.

 "MI5" is used as the short form name of the Security Service, and is included in the agency's logo and web address.
 MI6 is included as an alias on the Secret Intelligence Service website, though the official abbreviation, SIS, is predominant.

 While the names remain, the agencies are now responsible to different departments of state, MI5 to the Home Office, and MI6 the Foreign Office.

 Directors of Military Intelligence

 Directors of Military Intelligence have been: